awsdocs/amazon-rekognition-developer-guide/doc_source/API_IndexFaces.md

 Type: String

  ** [FaceRecords](#API_IndexFaces_ResponseSyntax) **   <a name="rekognition-IndexFaces-response-FaceRecords"></a>
 An array of faces detected and added to the collection\.
-For more information, see [Managing Faces in a Collection](collections.md#collections-index-faces)\.
+For more information, see [Managing faces in a collection](collections.md#collections-index-faces)\.
 Type: Array of [FaceRecord](API_FaceRecord.md) objects

  ** [OrientationCorrection](#API_IndexFaces_ResponseSyntax) **   <a name="rekognition-IndexFaces-response-OrientationCorrection"></a>